How digital financial services and e-commerce can help curb the impact of COVID-19 on people's livelihoods

 A big part of this effort may include easing the onboarding process and making these services more accessible.
 For example, DFS platforms could make the registration and verification (“Know Your Customer”) process less complicated or prepare easy-to-understand introductory materials for new e-money users.

 To improve accessibility, existing e-commerce or DFS agents can be leveraged to disseminate introductory messages and information campaigns more broadly, in addition to helping more people access DFS and e-commerce products or services.
 Of course, ensuring that this approach also supports good social distancing practices is important.

 J-PAL Southeast Asia’s Inclusive Financial Innovation Initiative (IFII) is working alongside governments, private sector firms, and nonprofits to explore how DFS and e-commerce can further support people’s livelihoods during this COVID-19 crisis.

-This blog post draws on background research conducted as part of these efforts.
-With the support of the Bill and Melinda Gates Foundation, the mission of IFII is to ensure that digital financial services can drive economic development while lifting up women, low-income groups, and marginalized communities.
+This blog post draws on background research conducted as part of these effort funded by the Bill & Melinda Gates Foundation.
+The findings and conclusions contained within are those of the authors and do not necessarily reflect positions or policies of the Bill & Melinda Gates Foundation.
+The mission of IFII is to ensure that digital financial services can drive economic development while lifting up women, low-income groups, and marginalized communities.